 The Company considers expected prepayments and estimates the amount and timing of undiscounted expected principal, interest and other cash flows for securitized consumer loans receivable held for investment to determine the expected cash flows on securitized financings and the contractual payments.
-The amount of contractual principal and contractual interest payments due on the securitized financings in excess of all cash flows expected as of the Palm Harbor Acquisition Date cannot be accreted into interest expense (the non-accretable difference).
+The amount of contractual principal and contractual interest payments due on the securitized financings in excess of all cash flows expected as of the date of the Palm Harbor acquisition cannot be accreted into interest expense (the non-accretable difference).
 The remaining amount is accreted into interest expense over the remaining life of the obligation (referred to as accretable yield).
 The following table summarizes securitized financings (in thousands):

-M Iarch 29, 2014] March 30, 2013
+M Iarch 28, 2015 ľ March 29, 2014

-Securitized financings - contractual amount \$ 85,251 \$ 102,203
+Securitized financings - contractual amount \$ 75,058 \$ 85,251

 Purchase Discount

-Accretable (15,199) (19,916)
+Accretable (12,128) (15,199)

 Non-accretable (1)

-Total securitized financings, net \$ 70,052 \$ 82,287
+Total securitized financings, net \$ 62,930 \$ 70,052